justinlettau/sql-source-control/README.md

 ## Init
 This will ask you a bunch of questions, and then write a config file for you.

+If the current directory contains a `web.config` file with the `connectionStrings` property, the first node will be used for default values.

 ```bash
 ssc init
 ```